monsoonmaelstrom/book2/book2.md

 “What about Henry, Lisette, and Amelia?”
 I ask, before quickly stating, “We’re *not* taking Michael.”

 “Why not Michael?”
-Liam asks, and Davy looks curious.
+Liam asks, and Davy looks curious as well.

 I sigh.
 “He’s been sleeping with Christine.”

-“Go figure,” Davy mutters.
+“Go figure,” Davy mutters darkly.

 “Not Amelia either then.
 She’s unpredictable at the best of times, but with her loyalties divided like that?
-No,” Liam tells.
+No,” Liam tells me.

 “And Henry and Lisette?”